carsaab/dev-docs/docs/api/introduction.md

 You can use your favorite HTTP/REST library for your programming language to use Flat's API.
 This specification and reference is [available on Github](https://github.com/FlatIO/api-reference).

+## How to quickly getting started

+1. [Create an app](https://flat.io/developers/apps) for your script or project.
+2. **Try the API in 5 minutes** with [a Personal Access Token for your Flat account](authentication.html#personal-access-tokens).
+3. If you plan to make the app available for other people, [request some OAuth2 Credentials to our product team](https://docs.google.com/forms/d/e/1FAIpQLSeW4sZuUrcBXEtbecJ8xlWL9anbFCsrpHBgc6C48DOE4zuElQ/viewform).

 ## Beta

 Please note that this public API is currently in beta and subject to change.